 7. Final thoughts - Measuring employee engagement with the right tool

 Am I measuring employee engagement the right way?
-How can I measure employee engagement more effectively?
+How can I measure workplace engagement effectively?

 If these are the questions that have ever crossed your mind, then you have come to the right place!

-One can easily look at how much time an employee has worked in a day, but measuring how engaged, committed and productive they were during the same period is exceptionally hard to determine.
+One can easily look at how much time an engaged employee has worked in a day, but measuring how highly engaged employees are committed and productive during the same period is exceptionally hard to determine.

 But, if the right tools are deployed to measure employee engagement scores, trust us, it isn’t impossible.

-Since employee engagement depends on multiple factors such as work-life balance, work environment, and autonomy, you can understand and measure the employee engagement levels at your organization by delving deep into each of these factors.
+Since employee engagement depends on multiple factors, such as work-life balance, work environment, and autonomy, you can understand and measure workplace engagement levels at your organization by delving deep into each of these factors.

-However, no HR leader can manually get to the bottom of these aspects and gauge their employee sentiments and their engagement levels.
+However, no HR leader can manually get to the bottom of these aspects and gauge their employees' sentiments and engagement levels.

 Do you feel like you are running in circles?
-Are you still bewildered and wondering how to measure employee engagement?
-The most straightforward answer to this is: Adopt an employee engagement tool that automates processes and sends employee engagement surveys periodically gathering deep employee insights.
+Are you still bewildered and wondering how to measure workplace engagement?
+The most straightforward answer to this is: Adopt an employee engagement tool that automates processes and sends engagement surveys periodically, gathering deep employee insights.

-Employee engagement surveys help you collect feedback from multiple employees at once and on various aspects.
-These insights collected will help you measure the employee engagement scores of your teams, no matter the size of your organization is.
+Engagement surveys help you collect anonymous feedback from multiple employees at once and on various aspects.
+These insights collected will help you measure the engagement scores of your teams, no matter the size of your organization.

-An ideal employee engagement software will give you the right data collection approach, automate employee engagement, wellness, and performance surveys, and provide a solid tangible feedback action plan.
-With this, you can easily overcome the challenges of measuring employee engagement and see some fantastic results.
+An ideal employee engagement software will give you the right data collection approach, automate engagement, wellness, and performance surveys, and provide a solid, tangible feedback action plan.
+With this, you can easily overcome the challenges of measuring engagement and see some fantastic results.